 Inductive sensors are a type of proximity sensor that use an electromagnetic field to detect metal.
-The oscillating electromagnetic field generated by the inductive sensor drives eddy currents through a metal target.
-The eddy currents in the metal target generate an opposing electromagnetic field that resists the field being generated by the sensor.
-This causes a power drop in the sensor, indicating the nearby metal, and an output signal is given.
+The concept involves an oscillating electromagnetic field generated by the sensor that drive eddy currents through a metal target.
+This is commonly known as damping of the oscillation.
+When damping occurs the sensor is able to detect the change in the electromagnetic field.

-There are several factors to keep in mind when using these industrial proximity sensors, including the size, distance, and material of the object.
-Some very small objects do not provide enough of an electromagnetic profile to be detected, while large objects are easily detected.
-The nominal sensing range, commonly referred to as the Sn value, is a standard value for defining the operating distance.
-The Sn value does not take into account production tolerances or changes through external influences, such as voltage and temperature.
-Conductivity, permeability, and other electromagnetic properties determine a metal’s ability to generate electromagnetic fields.
-These properties affect how well the proximity sensor can detect the metal.
-Typically, ferrous metals have more electromagnetic resistance than nonferrous metals, which is a key difference.
+There are several factors to keep in mind when using inductive proximity sensors, including the size, distance, and material of the object.
+Some very small objects do not provide enough electromagnetic losses to be detected, while large objects are easily detected.
+The nominal sensing range or commonly referred to as the Sn value, is a standard value for defining the operating distance.
+The Sn value does not take into account production tolerances or changes through external influences such as voltage and temperature.
+Conductivity, permeability and other electromagnetic properties determine how well the metal can create losses in the electromagnetic field.
+These properties affect how well the sensor can detect the metal.
+Typically ferrous metals have more electromagnetic losses than nonferrous metals which is a key difference.

 Ferrous (FE)/Nonferrous (NE) Standard Inductive Proximity Sensors

-When detecting nonferrous metals, such as aluminum, copper, and brass, with a standard inductive proximity sensor, a reduction factor should be implemented.
-A reduction factor is a number usually ranging from 0 to 1 that describes how well metals can be detected by the proximity sensor.
-For example, a standard inductive proximity sensor has a reduction factor of 0.3 when sensing copper, as seen in the table below.
-This means that the sensing distance is reduced to 0.3 of the effective sensing range when detecting copper, a 70 % decrease.
+For nonferrous metals such as aluminum, copper, and brass a reduction factor should be implemented for standard inductive proximity sensors.
+A reduction factor is a number usually ranging from 0-1, that describes how well metals can be detected by the sensor.
+As seen in the chart below, a standard inductive proximity sensor has a reduction factor of 0.3 when sensing copper.
+This means that when detecting copper the sensing distance is reduced to 0.3 of the effective sensing range which is a 70% decrease.

 FE-Only and NE-Only Sensors

 If a sensor is needed to detect only nonferrous metals, a nonferrous sensor can be used.
-The electromagnetic properties of these metals have less resistance, and they do not generate electromagnetic fields as well.
-The sensor can detect these specific characteristics in the power drop and only give an output if a nonferrous metal is within sensing range.
+The electromagnetic properties of these metals have less resistance and they do not create electromagnetic losses as well.
+The sensor can look for these specific characteristics in the power loss and only give an output if a nonferrous metal is within sensing range.

 Reduction Factor 1 Sensors—Nonferrous or Ferrous Metals

-Reduction factor 1 sensors should be able to consistently detect unique metals like gold, titanium, alloys, and others.
-If a standard inductive sensor is chosen, there might be a reduction factor involved, depending on the metal type.
-If a ferrous-only or nonferrous-only industrial sensor is needed, determining the properties of the unique metal is imperative.
+For detection of unique metal like gold, titanium, alloys, and others, the reduction factor 1 sensors should be able to do the job with consistent results for all metals.
+If a standard inductive sensor is chosen there might be a reduction factor involved depending on the metal type.
+If a ferrous only or nonferrous only sensor is needed, determining the properties of the unique metal is imperative.